MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/content-roadmap-for-office-web-apps-server.md

 <td><p>The first step is to <a href="deploy-office-web-apps-server.md">prepare servers to run Office Web Apps Server</a>.
 Next <a href="deploy-office-web-apps-server.md">install Office Web Apps Server</a> and apply the latest Office Web Apps Server update.
 Then <a href="deploy-office-web-apps-server.md">install language packs for Office Web Apps Server</a>.</p>
 <p><br />
 </p>
 <p>To evaluate how Office Web Apps Server works, you can <a href="deploy-office-web-apps-server.md">deploy a single-server Office Web Apps Server farm in a test environment</a>.
-Or, to deploy something more secure, you can <a href="deploy-office-web-apps-server.md">deploy a single-server Office Web Apps Server farm that uses HTTPS</a>.
-If you have to support lots of users, you can <a href="deploy-office-web-apps-server.md">deploy a multi-server, load-balanced Office Web Apps Server farm that uses HTTPS</a>.</p>
+Or, to deploy something more secure, you can <a href=deploy-office-web-apps-server#deploy-a-single-server-office-web-apps-server-farm-that-uses-http">deploy a single-server Office Web Apps Server farm that uses HTTPS</a>.
+If you have to support lots of users, you can <a href="deploy-office-web-apps-server#deploy-a-single-server-office-web-apps-server-farm-that-uses-https">deploy a multi-server, load-balanced Office Web Apps Server farm that uses HTTPS</a>.</p>
 <p><br />
 </p>
 <p>After you've deployed Office Web Apps Server, you have to configure the host.
 You can <a href="configure-office-web-apps-for-sharepoint-2013.md">configure SharePoint 2013</a>, <a href="http://go.microsoft.com/fwlink/p/?linkid=256611">configure Exchange Server 2013</a> and <a href="http://go.microsoft.com/fwlink/p/?linkid=256902">configure Lync Server 2013</a> to use Office Web Apps Server.</p>